Zhefan-Xu/trajectory_planner/README.md

 # Trajectory Planning Library for Autonomous Robots
-This repo implements multiple trajectory optimization methods, such as Min-Snap Polynomial Trajectory Optimization, ViGO (Our vision-aided local trajectory planner), based on the occupancy voxel map and the Octomap for autonomous robots.
+This repo implements multiple trajectory optimization methods, such as min-snap trajectory planner, [ViGO](https://ieeexplore.ieee.org/abstract/document/10160638) (our local trajectory planner), based on the occupancy voxel map and the Octomap for autonomous robots.

 ## Get Started:
 This packages allow you generating collision-free trajectory based on your map.
 You can set start and goal by clicking or use code API.